-- Apply the principles of mathematics, science and lean principles to solve manufacturing related problems. - Apply proper engineering principles to design for manufacturability. - Determine production process improvements by application related experiments. - selection and application. • Assist in the design of products

-• Explain the principles of material

-- and manufacturing systems. - Communicate effectively. - Function effectively in team or group settings. • Display attitudes consistent - with the profession. • Utilize modeling software tools in - the design of prototypes, products or components for selected applications. - Apply automation principles along with the use of programmable logic controller techniques for design and control of manufacturing processes.
+- Apply the principles of mathematics, science and lean principles to solve manufacturing related problems. - Apply proper engineering principles to design for manufacturability. - Determine production process improvements by application related experiments. - Explain the principles of material selection and application. - Assist in the design of products and manufacturing systems. - Communicate effectively. • Function effectively in team - or group settings. - Display attitudes consistent with the profession. - Utilize modeling software tools in the design of prototypes, products or components for selected applications. - Apply automation principles along with the use of programmable logic controller techniques for design and control of manufacturing processes.

 - Completed application. - High school transcript or equivalent.
-(For a list of equivalents, go to www.nwtc.edu/gettingstarted.) - One year high school algebra or one year advanced math (Geometry, Algebra II, or Trigonometry) or equivalent passed with a "C" grade or better in each semester. - As a requirement for program entry, an Academic Skills Assessment (Accuplacer) with appropriate benchmark scores is necessary.
+(For a list of equivalents, go to www.nwtc.edu/gettingstarted.) - One year high school algebra or one year advanced math (Geometry, Algebra II, or Trigonometry) or equivalent passed with a "C" grade or better in each semester.

+• As a requirement for program entry, an Academic Skills Assessment (Accuplacer) with appropriate benchmark scores is necessary.
 Program Benchmarks are Reading Comprehension: 80; Sentence Skills: 75; College Math: 63.
 Students not meeting these benchmarks or the equivalent will be granted pre-program status and will be required to establish an individualized academic plan.
-Upon completion of the plan, full program status will be granted.
-Students may have the opportunity to enroll in selected program core courses while completing their individualized plan.
+Upon completion of the plan students will be eligible for all program courses.
 However, higher test scores will lead to greater success in core program courses.
-To learn more about these assessments and program benchmark scores, please contact a counselor (920) 498-5444 or (888) 385-6982
+To learn more about these assessments and program benchmarks scores, please contact a counselor at (920) 498-5444 or (888) 385-6982.